 How To Tell If Your Furnace Flue Needs To Be Replaced?

 If you can see a leak, it’s a clear sign that you need to repair the flue, but it’s important to remember that not all rust is visible.
 Your furnace’s exhaust stack extends above the roof and it is hard for you to detect any damage.
 You can schedule several annual cleanups and inspections to monitor furnace flue.
-During the annual maintenance, our HVAC technicians alert you to the problems.
+During the annual maintenance, our HVAC contractor Bear, DE alert you to the problems.

 How To Replace the Flue Yourself?